mark-hingston/embedder/README.md

 1.  **Check Repository:** The `RepositoryManager` verifies that the target directory is a valid Git repository root. *(Initial check)*
 2.  **Ensure Qdrant Collection:** The `QdrantManager` checks if the target collection exists in Qdrant.
 If not, it creates the collection along with necessary payload indices (`source`, `tags`, `analysisError`).
 It also validates vector dimensions and distance metric compatibility if the collection already exists.
-3.  **Load State:** The `StateManager` reads the `.file-points.json` file (if it exists) to load the last processed Git commit hash and the mapping of previously processed files to their Qdrant point IDs.
+3.  **Load State:** The configured `StateManager` (either `BlobStateManager` or `FileStateManager`) reads the state from its source (Azure Blob or local file).
+If the source doesn't exist, it starts with an empty state.
+It loads the last processed Git commit hash and the mapping of previously processed files to their Qdrant point IDs.
 4.  **List Files:** The `RepositoryManager` determines which files need processing.
 Based on the `DIFF_ONLY` setting and the loaded state, it either performs a `git diff` against the last commit or lists all tracked files (`git ls-files`).
 It outputs sets of `filesToProcess` and `filesToDeletePointsFor`.
 5.  **Identify Points for Deletion:** The `StateManager` uses the loaded state and the `filesToDeletePointsFor` set to compile a list of specific Qdrant point IDs that correspond to outdated file versions or deleted files.
 6.  **Delete Outdated Points:** The `QdrantManager` sends a request to Qdrant to delete the points identified in the previous step.
 This cleanup happens before adding new data.